Barbuda Ocean Club aligns with nature to build a community that is environmentally, socially and economically resilient.

 Key Elements of the science and environmental plan:

 Barbuda’s coastal dunes provided protection against storms and habitats for unique biodiversity.
 Decades of sand mining eliminated the once tall dunes on Palmetto reducing elevations to sea level and impacting the aquifer.
 The result is a peninsula and community more vulnerable to storm surge and sea level rise.
 The unique plant communities and habitats on the dunes were also lost during sand mining, such that by 2008 scientists reported that up to 90% of some biological communities had been lost.
 We are working to restore the dunes and native vegetation as an integral part of our ecosystem-based approaches to development.
 The first efforts on Palmetto Peninsula are underway and involve using 4-four metrics to measure the change in resilience as a result of this integrated development approach.

 Sea Turtle Monitoring

 Three threatened species of sea turtles nest on Barbuda shores.
 BOC learned that there was no consistent monitoring program on the island and immediately started a program as one of our flagship environmental efforts.
 Now in its second year, the program has hired and trained members of the local community who run a scientifically advanced GPS/GIS based monitoring program.
-This year the program joined the international widecast tagging effort (run through U. West Indies) with two or our local turtle team now qualified in sea turtle tagging.
+This year the program joined the international widecast tagging effort (run through U. West Indies).
+The full report will be available soon, and we'll post the document on the website.